exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 We will use the [Automated readability index (ARI)][wiki] formula for calculating the text complexity.
 The ARI was developed in 1967 and assesses the U.S. grade level required to read a piece of text.
-Its main difference from other formulas is rather than counting syllables, it counts characters.
-The more characters per word, the harder the word.
-It also counts the number of words per sentences.
-This sets it apart from some other formulas.
+It does this by measuring the complexity of words and sentences.
+Complexity is measured as characters per word and words per sentence.
+A higher value is more complex.

 ## Text Preview